Programme of Events

 Expanded Animation: Routes to Publication

-In this presentation, Birgitta Hosea will discuss her latest publication for Palgrave Macmillan.
+In this presentation, Professor Birgitta Hosea will discuss her latest publication for Palgrave Macmillan.
 This book did not come out of the blue, but is rather the product of research networks and extensive previous activities.
 She will outline the journey of ideas that culminated in the Expanded Animation anthology from blog to conference presentation and organisation through to academic publication.

 11.50-12.20 Panel 2 Circularity, cricket gear and clothing

-Martin Charter & Lilian Sanchez-Moreno
+Professor Martin Charter & Dr Lilian Sanchez-Moreno

 Cricket is the worlds 2nd largest sport and is highly gear intensive producing significant waste.
 The presentation will discuss the findings and conclusions from multiple R&D projects completed on sustainability, cricket and clothing related to the PASIC.
 This includes live projects on circular design with Decathlon Cricket India and on place-based circularity with Spencer Cricket Club and other stakeholders in Wandsworth.